 As CEO and Managing Partner, Grant provides oversight and senior-level communications and business counsel for the agency’s client partners while also overseeing agency management and administration.

-Grant holds a Bachelor of Science degree in Biology and an MBA in Marketing and Finance.
-Professionally, he has been involved in corporate and not-for-profit boards of directors and is formerly a Board Director of the San Diego Venture Group (now Connect San Diego – regional venture capital ecosystem).
-Grant was also named a Finalist for the San Diego Business Journal’s 2016 and 2017 Most Admired CEO Awards.
-During his free time, Grant enjoys scuba diving, hiking and being a mentor for university students entering their professional careers.
-He is also a commercial pilot licensed in both Canada and the U.S. and is the founding board chairman of the Southern California Aviation Association that has provided more than $400,000 in student scholarship grants in the past five years alone.
+During his free time, Grant enjoys scuba diving, hiking and family time.
+He is also a commercial pilot licensed in both Canada and the U.S. and is the founding board chairman of the Southern California Aviation Association that has provided more than $500,000 in student scholarship grants since the organization’s inception.

 Shae Geary